Blackthorn23/CTF-Writeups/Learning/ejptv2/Assessment Methodologies Information Gathering CTF 1/readme.md

 ## Lab Overview
 ![Network Discovery](picture1.png)

-The task is to find 5 flags by carefully enumerating the target website.

 ![Port Scanning](picture2.png)

 Carefully understand what each of the flag required tasks and where could they be located.